Margaret Cezair-Thompson: Early life and education

-Cezair-Thompson left Jamaica to study English literature at Barnard College (where she was mentored by Marjorie Housepian Dobkin) and Columbia University.
-She then went on to complete her PhD at Graduate Center of the City University of New York where she wrote her dissertation on V. S. Naipaul with the help of legendary critic Alfred Kazin.
+Margaret Cezair-Thompson left Jamaica to study English literature, Drama, and Creative Writing at Barnard College (where she was mentored by Marjorie Housepian Dobkin).
+She then went on to complete her PhD at the Graduate Center of the City University of New York where she wrote her dissertation on Trinidadian writer V. S. Naipaul with the help of legendary American critic Alfred Kazin.
 Although she has lived outside Jamaica for many years, Cezair-Thompson retains strong ties to her native country.
 Like many characters in her novels, she was a child when Jamaica became an independent nation in 1962, and she has witnessed the country's changes.
 She currently lives in Massachusetts where she continues to work and write.

 Literary style

 Her work has been compared to that of William Faulkner, George Lamming and Jamaica Kincaid.
 Among the themes in her work is the individual quest for place and identity within the tumult of history.
 She is not only interested in Jamaica's history but how Jamaica's history connects to history at large: "Growing up as a child in Jamaica, it never seemed as though my history was in any way connected to the great moments in European history except when it came to talking about slavery, but now I'm seeing all the ways in which [formerly marginalized] areas were very much players in world events and bigger history."
 She feels part of a growing tradition of post-colonial writers "very much claiming back their part in a bigger history."
 Many critics also praise Cezair-Thompson's ability to evoke the "genuine essence of Jamaica" in her descriptions of the Jamaican landscape, flora and culture.